Skip to main content

 • Chronic back pain, sleep wrecked.

-• Canceled real-world plans constantly.
+• Canceled real-world plans constantly and neglected friendships.

 • Guilt even while gaming, like I was wasting potential.